-Reduce your carbon footprint and escape the city for a weekend break that you don’t have to take a plane for.
+Reduce your carbon footprint and escape the city with these weekend break you don’t have to take a plane for.
 Train holidays might seem old-school, but they’re a wonderful way to take a more relaxed, slower approach to travel.
-And with faster Eurostars and new overnight train services running between Scotland and London, it’s the right time to get away.
+And with faster Eurostars and new overnight train services running between Scotland and London, now’s the time to get away.
 From the wild west of Scotland to France’s gastronomic capital, these foodie holidays will show you don’t have to go far to get proper good grub on the other end of a trainline.

 Learn how to forage on Scotland’s wild west coast

-The Caledonian Sleeper has just got its first new trains in more than 30 years: perfect timing to ride the rails up to Scotland’s wild west coast.
+The Caledonian Sleeper has just got its first new trains in more than 30 years: perfect timing to ride the rails up to Scotland’s wild west coast for a weekend break.
 When you get there, head off on a two-day foraging course with Wildwood Bushcraft around the shores of Moidart and the nearby woodlands.
 You’ll pick up shellfish, seaweed and a whole lot of plants, learning how to identify what’s edible, where to find it and how to forage responsibly.
 You’ll also light a fire and cook what you’ve found on the beach.
 As for where to stay, Scotland is the only part of the UK, apart from Dartmoor, where you can wild camp legally – and if you ask the guide nicely, they might just point you in the direction of a great spot to pitch your tent.

 Getting there: London Euston to Fort William on the Caledonian Sleeper, and onwards by local train to Lochailort.
 Your guide can pick you up from there.